plone/training/docs/effective-volto/addons/asyncconnect.md

   ];
 ```

-Note: this example is a low-tech "frontend-er only" solution.
+Note: this example is a low-tech "frontend only" solution.
 In real life you
-will probably want to devise a mechanism where that footer-links information is
+will probably want to create a mechanism where that footer-links information is
 automatically included with every content request.

 As you can see from the above example, the configuration registration is done